Dazzle Me Better Than Filter Loose Powder

 North American Indigenous groups have used witch hazel to help treat inflammation for centuries.

-This antioxidant is most famous for it's anti-aging benefits.
-Studies show it combats the signs of aging by:
+This antioxidant is best known for its anti-aging benefits.
+Research suggests resveratrol helps combat visible signs of aging by:

-Resveratrol is naturally found in grapes, peanuts, and berries.
+Fun fact: Resveratrol is naturally found in grapes, peanuts, and berries, which is why itās frequently associated with wine and grape-derived skincare ingredients.

-Learn more about ResveratrolCi 77492 is also hydrated iron III oxide.
+Learn more about ResveratrolCI 77492 is also hydrated iron III oxide.
 It's sole purpose is to give a yellow hue to products.

 Iron III oxides are classified as inorganic chemicals for coloring.

-Synthetically created Ci 77492 is considered safer than those naturally found.
+Synthetically created CI 77492 is considered safer than those naturally found.
 This is because the synthetically created version may contain less impurities.
 Iron oxides are generally non-toxic and non-allergenic.

 Learn more about CI 77492Ci 77491 is also hydrated iron III oxide.
 It's sole purpose is to give a red/pink hue to products.